mbbx6spp/straitjacket/README.md

 ## Introduction

-Software is controversial.
+Software design is controversial.

 "Good" is subjective: what one likes, another hates.
 However, code solves problems with logic.
-Consequently, we can **objectively and dispassionately characterize logic in terms of complexity**.
+Consequently: **we can objectively characterize code in terms of correctness and completeness of the logic it represents.**

 For example:

 ```ruby
 def send_appropriate_email(input:)